noureldineessam/text-processor/README.md

 ## APIs

 Swagger Documentation
-Swagger documentation is available for both APIs.
+Swagger documentation is available for all APIs.
 After running the application locally, navigate to
 ```
 http://localhost:3000/api
 ```